[Read Part 1 here.]

 1 There are two jury selection applications currently available for the Apple iPad, both of which can be downloaded from the iTunes store: iJuror ($9.99) and Jury Tracker ($9.99).
 Click here for a review of both programs.

-2 As anyone who has employed the paper seating chart and Post-it Note method knows, the information recorded never makes it back to the office without the loss or misplacement of more than one “note.”
+2 As anyone who has employed the paper seating chart and sticky-note method knows, the information recorded never makes it back to the office without the loss or misplacement of more than one “note.”